How do I send HIPAA-compliant lab results via email?

-If one email address is HIPAA-complaint, are all the email addresses compliant?
+If one email address is HIPAA-compliant, are all the email addresses compliant?

 It is very much up to a provider if the extend the scope of compliance to all addresses in an account.
 LuxSci can and perhaps Microsoft does as well.

 However, just because a provider says that your account is HIPAA-compliant, this does not mean that you are automatically protected.
-You have to be sure that the provider actually includes email encryption with their service (e.g. Google Apps does not include it with HIPAA accounts unless you pay a lot extra) and they may only protect certain messages.
+You have to be sure that the provider actually includes email encryption with their service (e.g. G Suite does not include it with HIPAA accounts and Microsoft does not include it without a lot of extra cost).
+You need to be careful of “Quasi-Compliant” services that do not provide full compliance for your intended use of their services (e.g., actually sending sensitive email).
 We find it very common that providers require your users to tag a message as in need of encryption via a button press or special subject text.
 This is very risky as any mistake can equal an automatic breach.
 At LuxSci, we encrypt all the messages unless told otherwise — this reversal is very much better for your business’ risk profile.
 See: Opt-In encryption is too risky for compliance.